containernetworking/cni/README.md

 The CNI (_Container Network Interface_) project consists of a specification and libraries for writing plugins to configure network interfaces in Linux containers, along with a number of supported plugins.
 CNI concerns itself only with network connectivity of containers and removing allocated resources when the container is deleted.
-Because of this focus CNI has a wide range of support and the specification is simple to implement.
+Because of this focus, CNI has a wide range of support and the specification is simple to implement.

 As well as the [specification](SPEC.md), this repository contains the Go source code of a library for integrating CNI into applications, an example command-line tool, a template for making new plugins, and the supported plugins.